← back work · project

 the site is an artificial reef island on panamá's pacific coast. constant east-to-west onshore wind, salt in everything, and a residential program asking for sea views from rooms that face the sun.

-east-facing glass is the easiest way to add cooling load in this climate. the design had to keep the views and the daylight without adding the bill.
+east-facing glass is the easiest way to add cooling load in this climate. the design had to keep the views and the daylight without increasing the electricity bill.

 // approach

-the master section was redrawn so that east glazing sat behind a deep planted veranda, a shaded outdoor room rather than a curtain wall. planting was specified for salt and wind from the start. the model resolved the trade between view, shade, and cooling on a room-by-room basis rather than as a global rule.
+the design was redrawn so that east glazing sat behind a deep planted veranda, a shaded outdoor room rather than a curtain wall. planting was specified for salt and wind from the start. the simulation resolved the trade between view, shade, and cooling on a room-by-room basis rather than as a global rule.

 // design moves